 - Download the RDR client software to the local boot drive.

 - Once downloaded, install the RDR client software using the default options.

 - When prompted for a job number, enter the job number provided by your Ontrack engineer.

-RDR system requirements
+Remote Data Recovery system requirements